-Advancing a practice of presumption in favor of disclosure, ADB's Public Communications Policy (PCP) 2011 promotes proactive external relations and improved access to information about ADB operations for better development effectiveness.
+Advancing a practice of presumption in favor of disclosure, ADB's Public Communications Policy (PCP) promotes improved access to information about ADB operations for better development effectiveness.
 The policy promotes greater transparency and accountability by enabling ADB's stakeholders—especially people affected by development activities—to better participate in the decisions that affect them.

 The PCP establishes the disclosure requirements for documents and information ADB produces or requires to be produced.
 It mandates project-related documents normally produced during the project cycle to be posted on the web.
 Specific disclosure requirements are detailed in the Operations Manual (L3) on Public Communications.

 ADB's PCP strikes a balance between access to information and any potential harm disclosure may cause.
 It clarifies and streamlines the exceptions to disclosure and identifies the potential harm if information is disclosed.

 All ADB departments and offices are responsible for implementing the policy.